tgodfrey0/turtlebot3_custom_image/README.md

 - Install ROS2 Humble Hawksbill
 - Install the TurtleBot3 ROS packages
 - Install the OpenCR packages
-- *TODO: Edit the GRUB config to allow the Pi Camera to be used*
+- Edit the firmware config to allow the Pi Camera to be used
+- Enables SSH access
-- *TODO: Configures network details to allow for connection on boot (if the user has configured this in `scripts/XX_setup_network.sh`*
+- *TODO: Configures network details to allow for connection on boot (if the user has configured this in `scripts/XX_setup_network.sh`)*
-- *TODO: Enables SSH access*

 When booting for the first time:

-- The hostname is changed to `turtlebot_XX_XX_XX` (where `XX_XX_XX` are the last three octets of the MAC address)
+- The hostname is changed to `turtlebot_XX_XX_XX` (where `XX_XX_XX` are the last three octets of the robot's MAC address)
-  - This only runs if the file `/root/.set_hostname` is present.
+  - This only runs if the file `/root/.setup_hostname` is present.
 If you play with the hostname and want to reset it touch that file and reboot and the service will run.
 - The OpenCR board is configured
   - This runs at boot so the RPi should be connected to the OpenCR board during boot.
 This service also only runs if the file `/root/.setup_opencr` is present so if the board needs to be reconfigured just recreate that file and reboot.
+- A firewall exception is added for SSH
+  - This only runs if the file `/root/.setup_firewall` is present.
+- The Pi Camera is enabled in the `/boot/firmware/` configuration file
+  - This only runs if the file `/root/.setup_camera` is present.

+### ***After booting the first time, the system must be restarted for several changes to take effect***